-Phillip Lew is a seasoned executive with nearly 20 years of experience leading teams to build and launch products at technology start-ups as well as at Fortune 500 companies.
-He is currently the Vice President of Global Operations for the Cloud Systems and Solutions Group at Seagate.
-In this role, Phillip oversees a globally-distributed team with operational responsibilities for Seagate's growth initiatives in cloud computing.
+Phillip Lew is a seasoned executive with 20 years of experience leading teams to build and launch products at technology start-ups as well as at Fortune 500 companies.
+He is currently the Vice President of Business Operations for the Cloud Systems and Electronic Solutions Group at Seagate.
+In this role, Phillip oversees a globally-distributed team with operational responsibilities for Seagate's growth initiatives in cloud.

 Erik Michielsen is the founder and CEO of Capture Your Flag, a New York City-based educational media company creating online video content for career learning and professional development.
 His mission is to bring Near Peer knowledge sharing programs to the world to fill the gap between peer learning and expert learning.

 Since 2009, he has been producing the Capture Your Flag career documentary interview series with rising leaders to build a Near Peer, Q&A knowledge repository to help aspiring individuals find Near Peer Exemplars who have been through what they are about to go through.
 Through strategic partnerships with leading online publishers and professional networks, Capture Your Flag has built a library of 3000+ videos and a global audience of nearly 20 million.